-- Provide three interdisciplinary instructional communities (instead of mid-century subject-area silos):
+- Provide three interdisciplinary instructional communities (instead of subject-area silos):

 - Allow for greater collaboration among faculty and students through extended learning areas that are more flexible than the traditional classroom and that provide collaboration, socialization and enrichment opportunities.
 These areas would be dispersed throughout the instructional communities.

-- Centralize support services such as the High School Counseling Center, psychological and social services, and the nurse’s office in the main school corridor to increase the ease of access for students and parents.
+- Centralize support services (brown in floor plan below) such as the High School Counseling Center, psychological and social services, and the nurse’s office in the main school corridor to increase the ease of access for students and parents.

 - Increase the usability of school-community spaces by opening up the cafeteria to the Blue Gym lobby, relocating the media center and a large-group room to the front of the building, and renovating the auditorium.

 - Enhance security by providing a more secure school entrance and more clear sight lines in student areas, which puts learning on display while allowing for improved oversight.
 Centralizing support services and school-community spaces along a main corridor would also allow the school to more easily prevent unauthorized public access to classroom areas.

 - Conserve energy where possible such as by replacing original, energy inefficient windows and walls.